Quotations and Allusions in

 the idealistic doctrine that it is merely a result of our being finite

 » The reference here may be, among other things, to Lewis’s own earlier position.
 “Idealism” in this context is a philosophical school or tendency which was on the wane but still dominant in Oxford when Lewis arrived there as a student in and after the First World War.
-After an early phase of materialistic atheism developed in his teens, Lewis became a philosophical idealist himself in 1923-24.
+After an early phase of materialistic atheism developed in his teens, Lewis became a philosophical idealist himself, a process completed by the time he began writing his long poem Dymer in the spring of 1922.
 Perhaps briefly before his conversion to Theism in mid-1930 he wrote, as part of his polemic with Owen Barfield of those years, a short essay known as De Bono et Malo (“On Good and Evil”) that seems to imply the “idealistic doctrine” mentioned here:

 What tends towards the recovery of our life as Spirit ...
 I call the Better: what tends in the opposite direction I call the Worse.
 Good and Evil are the ideal terms of these two directions; neither of which is revealed in human experience. ...
 Absolute good, then, like absolute evil, is incompatible with soul life ...